 AIBE 19 Result Date

 The BCI is expected to release the AIBE 19 Result 2024 soon.
-The result will include the candidate’s qualifying status—Pass or Fail—along with details like roll number.
-It is important to note that the AIBE 19 Result will not disclose the candidate's score or total marks obtained.
+The result will contain the candidate’s qualifying status—Pass or Fail—along with details like roll number.
+Note that the AIBE 19 Result will not disclose the candidate's score or total marks obtained.
 Candidates who pass the AIBE 18 exam will be issued a Certificate of Practice (CoP), which is required to practice law in a court.

 Read More: